davidegat/infiniloop/README.md

 # INFINI LOOP - Infinite Local AI Music Generation

 INFINI LOOP is an AI-powered music system designed to generate seamless, infinite audio loops in real-time.
-It automatically creates new musical fragments using AI, detects the best loop points, and plays them continuously while preparing the next one — resulting in a smooth, never-ending stream of music.
+It automatically creates new musical fragments using AI, detects the best loop points, and plays them continuously while preparing the next one — resulting in a smooth, never-ending, always new stream of instrumental music.

 At startup, one of two pre-included .wav files will play, so you can enjoy music immediately while the first AI generation is being prepared.

 Once set up and running, your machine becomes a local AI music station, continuously producing new tracks with smooth transitions and automatic loop detection.
-Local, private, personal, always new and better then any YouTube or Spotify playlist.
+Local, private, more personal then any YouTube or Spotify playlist.

 Experimental GUI version (**not recomended**):